 Google Analytics will also tell you where people come from when they arrive on your site, so you can see how many people click through with your blog comments.

-Blog Commenting Can Improve SEO
+Final Thoughts on Blog Commenting SEO

 So, is blog commenting for SEO dead?
 Well, we wouldn’t say so!